 - Water - The monitor panel will tell you how much water you have in the tank, so you can fill this up as necessary.
 Many campsites have a city water connection – you can connect to this and avoid using the RV water tank when camped.
 The fresh water pump, which allows water to flow through the taps from the water tank, is powered by the coach battery.
 The water heater will heat water as you need it and will run on power when plugged in.
 You should turn off the water heater when not in use.

 - Fridge/Freezer - You’ll want to ensure this stays cold - plugging into shore power will help operate the fridge at its best.
-Where power is not available, your fridge will either run off the coach battery or on propane.

 - Air conditioning, Electric Sockets & Microwave - These will only work when plugged into shore power or when the generator is running.